saikirangurijal/cloudcentersuite/Content/Backup/Commvault/README.md

     https://www.commvault.com/

 ## Pre-Requisites
  - Commserve (Commvault's server component) should be up and running with minimum configuration.
-For details on Minimum configuration, System requirement and Installation setup, Please refer [here](https://github.com/datacenter/cloudcentersuite/blob/master/Content/Backup/Commvault/Commvault_Installation_And_SetUp_Manual.docx).
+For details on Minimum configuration, System requirement and Installation setup, Please refer [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Backup/Commvault/Commvault_Installation_And_SetUp_Manual.docx).
  - To install CommServe agent in client VMs as part of app profile deployment, Download the Commvault Linux agent from [here](https://cloud.commvault.com/webconsole/downloadcenter/packageDetails.do?packageId=11968&status=0&type=details).
 Place it in a public access URL(/linux_pkg.tar).
 Register in commvault.com in order to download.
  - For File Backup, App Profile should contain any VM with Agent Service (Sample App profile provided).
  - For DB Backup, App Profile should contain VM with MYSQL Service (Sample App profile provided).

+Note: Storage Policy/Plan by name "Server Plan" will be created automatically by default.
+If the plan needs to be customised, Please create a storage plan by referring [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Backup/Commvault/Commvault_Installation_And_SetUp_Manual.docx).

 ##### CloudCenter